josiahhardacre/FinalPresentation/README.md

-# FinalPresentation
+# Final Presentation
 Fork this repository and add any artifacts from your group's presentation.
+Each presentation should be targeted between 10 - 15 minutes.
+I will be asking questions at the end of your time so be prepared for that.
+There is a Word Doc file that contains the grading rubric.